davhunt/instruments/phq8/readme.md

 ### Translations
 The translation of the PHQ8 self-report into Spanish was extracted from the [Oncology Nursing Society](https://www.ons.org/sites/default/files/2017-06/PatientHealthQuestionnaire9_Spanish_0.pdf) in February 2023.
-Please report any issues with the ADEXI translations by posting an issue in this GitHub repository.
+For consistency across NDCLab questionnaires, the orthography of adjectival endings was adjusted.
+Additionally, the last question was reworded as a statement.
+Please report any issues with the PHQ8 translations by posting an issue in this GitHub repository.

 ### References